advocations/skype/Skype/UCWA/contactSupportedModalities_ref.md

 ## Resource description
 <a name="sectionSection1"> </a>

-This resource gives the set of modalities currently supported by a [contact (UCWA)](contact_ref.md).
+This resource gives the set of modalities currently supported by a [contact](contact_ref.md).
 If an application has subscribed to a contact, events will be raised when a contact's modalities change.

 ### Properties